 Mr. Anthony T. Grant was appointed as an Association outside director in 2013.
-He is the CEO and owner of Grant Business Strategies, Inc., a financial advisory and business strategies firm.
-His principal occupation and employment for the past five years was as a business consultant with Grant Business Strategies, Inc. Mr. Grant also serves on the board of the Columbia Urban League (multi-service non-profit agency).
+He is the CEO and owner of Grant Business Advisors, a financial advisory and business strategies firm.
+His principal occupation and employment for the past five years was as a business consultant with Grant Business Advisors and Grant Business Strategies.
+Mr. Grant also serves as Chairman, USDA Farm Service Agency, State Committee for South Carolina, and on the board of the Columbia Urban League (multi-service non-profit agency).